referential-ai/boswell-test/README.md

 1. Check the available models on [OpenRouter](https://openrouter.ai/docs/models)
 2. Add them to the `MODELS` list in the format `{"name": "Model-Name", "model_id": "provider/model-id"}`
 3. The model verification step will automatically filter out any models that aren't available

+## 💰 Cost and Performance Considerations

+Running a full Boswell Test across multiple models and domains can be resource-intensive:

+- **API Costs**: A complete run with 20+ models across all domains can cost approximately $20-30 in OpenRouter credits
+- **Runtime**: With concurrency enabled, a full test run takes approximately 1 hour (vs. several hours without concurrency)
+- **Resource Usage**: The framework is optimized for I/O-bound operations and efficiently manages multiple concurrent API calls
+- **Output Size**: Results are comprehensive, with a full run generating several megabytes of data artifacts

+You can customize the test scope to reduce costs:
+- Run tests on a single domain instead of all domains
+- Select a smaller subset of models to test
+- Use the `--skip-verification` flag to bypass the model verification step

 ## 📝 License